remedial goodness for Chelish archdukes

 Permalink

 It's not yet dinnertime, but there's a spread of bread and cheese and fruit and several other kinds of relatively simple foods in the courtyard, where a handful of women are out reading and sewing.
 (Some noblewomen still sew, in Menador, at least when still in the process of replacing half their wardrobes.)
 Narikopolus completely inwardly winces a bit at who's present, but it isn't as if he can realistically hide the structure of his entire family; if they mean to advise him to turn half of it out, he can deal with that then.
-His wife is there, anyway, and his son's wives, and they have enough proper ladies in waiting out with them that it would be unreasonable to expect him to introduce everyone.
+His wife is there, anyway, and she has enough proper ladies in waiting out with her that it would be unreasonable to expect him to introduce everyone.
 He'll introduce the most important people, and they can greet the Iomedans as the honored guests they are.

 There are halflings scurrying around in the background, cleaning or carrying things.
 Most of them make some effort to remain out of sight, but one of them does appear to take Arn and Marit's bags up to their rooms.